Yamaha YDP-143 review

 Conclusion of the Yamaha YDP-143 review

 Stereophonic Optimizer sounds like a marketing term without any use, but it’s much more than that.
-Before I knew about this feature I got shocked about this dreamy and completely satisfying surround sound I got on my low budget headphones.
-With some better headphones, I expect it to be even better.
+Before I knew about this feature I got shocked by this dreamy and completely satisfying surround sound I got on my low budget headphones.
+With some better headphones, I expect it to be even more beautiful.